farnazashrafi/portfolio_project/README_Power-BI.md

 ![image](https://github.com/farnazashrafi/portfolio_project/assets/155962705/06f6cb15-4bdf-4ced-86fd-4e8a4ee27a14)

+The most numerical features have - on both sets - the look of a climate curve.
+Only exception is the number of machine failures by Tool Wear [min] which has a decreasing curve in the set with both binary features - 0 and 1.
+In the histogram set with machine failure = 1 however, the number of machine failures is increasing with the tool wear.
 <!-- INFLUENCES -->
 ## Influences
 For the last set of graphics we inspected the size range of the numerical features that had the biggest influence on machine failures.
 Here we chose the visual "Wichtige Einflussfaktoren" (engl.: important influence factors) with the sum of machine failures in the analysis part and the numerical features in the explanation part.
 Due to the fact that the tool wear didn't have a direct influence on the machine failures, we used here the sum of tool wear, combined with the normal value, as analysis.

 ![image](https://github.com/farnazashrafi/portfolio_project/assets/155962705/3e3f7827-929c-4576-9f68-a528e75223db)

+With 49,36 units more than in the other size classes, and with 30,99 % of all values, a range between 310-312 Kelvin was the process temperature with the biggest influence on the sum of machine failures.
+On the contrary, the torque between 44 and 56 nanometers, containing 26,5 % of all values, was the torque value with the highest influence on of machine failures, but with just 4,65 units difference to the other size classes very small.

 An oversight of all graphics created for this project you find in the following file: